Call for Proposals

 2) Group leadership values of collaboration, common purpose, and civility

-3) Societal leadership values of civic engagement
+3) Community leadership values of civic engagement and social justice

 NCSL Conferences include three to six 60-minute keynote presentations to student leaders in the areas described above, applying values-based individual, group, and societal leadership skills for making a meaningful difference.
 Keynotes address the big questions, the critical issues of our day for college student leaders.
 They are delivered by highly experienced professionals, practitioners, and recognized thought leaders.